rstudio-conf-2022/people-analytics-rstats/README.md

 ## Overview

 The course will cover some of the most commonly used methods of analysis and inference when working with data related to people, such as performance data and organizational network data.
 Among other things, you will learn about:
-Typical analyses conducted on people data
+* Typical explanatory analyses conducted on people data
-Common people-related data types
+* Common people-related data types
-Common hypothesis testing methods
+* Common hypothesis testing methods
-Common explanatory modeling methods
+* Common explanatory modeling methods
-How to use graphs to model network relationships
+* How to use graphs to model network relationships
-How to analyze and draw inferences about people networks You will learn by working through code and data examples with instructors and faculty, including a final data project where you will have a chance to put all your learning into practice.
+* How to analyze and draw inferences about people networks

+You will learn by working through code and data examples with instructors and faculty, including final data projects where you will have a chance to put all your learning into practice.

 ## Learning objectives